mapsworkshop/mapsworkshop.github.io/travel.md

 ## NSF Support for US-based Participants

-Financial support for attending MAPS 2023 Workshop is expected to be available for student researchers via the NSF travel awards.
-Recipients must be __students at U.S.__ institutions.
+MAPS Workshop provides travel support for students and researchers to the MAPS workshop attendees.
+It will cover airfare, transportation, lodging for two days, and registrations for the MAPS workshop.

+Recipients must be __associated with U.S. institutions__ institutions.
 Priorities will be given to:

 - Students whose participation improves the diversity of computing research.

-- Students presenting papers accepted to the MAPS Workshop.

 - Applicants who could not attend without a travel award.

+- Authors of papers accepted to MAPS.

 - U.S. citizens and permanent residents.

 ## Travel Award Application

-We will release the application details after the author notification.
+Please apply through [this form](https://docs.google.com/forms/d/e/1FAIpQLSeW6n9l8PJ7utCpOj_m7GQnHrRSLkNXqYpJ8P7XSBdq_txKxA/viewform).
+The application deadline is Nov 10.
+We expect to announce the recipients on Nov 15.
+If you have any questions, please email Tianyi Zhang (tianyi@purdue.edu) or Baishakhi Ray (rayb@cs.columbia.edu).

 ## Acknowledgment